EdsonGermano/socrata-platform-soql-bigquery-adapter/README.md

 For active development, when you always want the latest up to date code in your repo, you will probably be executing this from an SBT shell:

-    soql-postgres-adapter/run
+    soql-bigquery-adapter/run

-For running the soql-postgres-adapter as one of several microservices, it might be better to build the assembly and run it to save on memory:
+For running the soql-bigquery-adapter as one of several microservices, it might be better to build the assembly and run it to save on memory:

     bin/start_pg_adapter.sh